 Aside from in-person visits to his Italian factories, almost everything in Alaïa’s world happens more or less in the same place, with the kitchen at the center of it all.
 The gallery is not an afterthought.
 Outside of meals, Alaïa spends almost all day and well into the wee hours working among cutting tables and bolts of fabric in his upstairs studio.
 In the same building, on a higher floor, is an apartment where he lives with his partner—the painter Christoph von Weyhe—and a number of animals.
 On the ground floor is his shop.
 “I hear everything that goes on,” Alaïa says.
 He’s known to drop into the gallery to oversee hanging, or into the shop to sell to customers, some of whom have no idea who he—the diminutive man in the black traditional Chinese suit he seemingly never takes off—is.
 “When fashion tires me, with collections and dresses, I turn my attention to art and I calm down,” he says.

-Despite the punishing hours, he’s not a recluse, and travels for exhibitions, especially to London.
+Even with the punishing hours, he’s not a recluse, and travels for exhibitions, especially to London.
 He has a growing love of the internet, which helps him discover new things, “like this honey badger,” he says, referring to the viral nature video, “The Crazy Nastyass Honey Badger,” which features an exceptionally sassy voiceover.
 “He eats cobras and fights panthers!”
 When it comes to the ephemera of our media-saturated age, the absurd prominence of marketing in both fashion and art, Alaïa, like the badger, doesn’t give a shit.

 Despite trying to sell me a story about how he met the gallery’s head curator, Donatien Grau, and half his staff at a “girlie show” in Pigalle, Alaïa is dead serious about fine art, and believes it should be shared.
 (In the same spirit, he will later make sure I know the girlie show thing is a joke.)
 The word “Galerie” in his institution’s name since its founding in 2004 isn’t to imply “gallery,” a private endeavor whose purpose is to sell works at a profit.
 Alaïa’s is modeled after a similar space in Milan, 10 Corso Como, founded by one of his closest friends and collaborators, Carla Sozzani, who in 1991 created her gallery in the European sense: a window to the world, open to the public, set up strictly for amusement and edification.